 Fallout: New Vegas

-It’s unfeasible to talk about post-apocalyptic games without mentioning Fallout, and if you’re searching for a game analogous to S.T.A.L.K.E.R., then Fallout: New Vegas just might be the game for you.
+It’s impossible to talk about post-apocalyptic games without mentioning Fallout, and if you’re searching for a game similar to S.T.A.L.K.E.R., then Fallout: New Vegas just might be the game for you.

 Now, New Vegas is often praised as the best Fallout game released to date, mainly due to its exceptionally-written story and characters.
-From a narrative standpoint, it’s an incredibly unforgettable experience, and from a gameplay standpoint, it has more depth than S.T.A.L.K.E.R.
+From a narrative standpoint, it’s an extremely memorable experience, and from a gameplay standpoint, it has more depth than S.T.A.L.K.E.R.

-Obviously, New Vegas is a full-fledged action RPG, rather than an FPS with some RPG elements like S.T.A.L.K.E.R.
-The NPC interactions are voiced, the characters are more memorable, and there are substantial choices to make, all the while gameplay mechanics include both melee and ranged weapons, along with various perks that affect your playstyle.
+Obviously, New Vegas is a complete action RPG, rather than an FPS with some RPG elements like S.T.A.L.K.E.R.
+The NPC interactions are voiced, the characters are more memorable, and there are significant choices to make, all the while gameplay mechanics include both melee and ranged weapons, along with various perks that affect your playstyle.

 Moreover, it showcases character customization, a crafting system, and an enhanced reputation system compared to those found in S.T.A.L.K.E.R. games.

-All in all, considering the environment, it’s plainly obvious as to why we’d recommend New Vegas to a S.T.A.L.K.E.R. fan.
-However, Fallout is not quite as gloomy as S.T.A.L.K.E.R., and it plays differently, seeing as it’s an RPG, but rest assured – if the atmosphere and exploration aspects are main reasons why you like S.T.A.L.K.E.R., you’ll have a good time with New Vegas.
+All in all, considering the environment, it’s clearly evident as to why we’d recommend New Vegas to a S.T.A.L.K.E.R. fan.
+However, Fallout is not quite as gloomy as S.T.A.L.K.E.R., and it plays differently, seeing as it’s an RPG, but rest assured – if the atmosphere and exploration aspects are primary reasons why you like S.T.A.L.K.E.R., you’ll have a good time with New Vegas.

 Survarium

-Following the initial cancellation of S.T.A.L.K.E.R.
-2, some GSC employees went on to found Vostok Games and develop Survarium, a similar online shooter considerably influenced by S.T.A.L.K.E.R.
+Following the original cancellation of S.T.A.L.K.E.R.
+2, some GSC employees went on to found Vostok Games and develop Survarium, a comparable online shooter substantially influenced by S.T.A.L.K.E.R.

 Survarium entered Early Access on Steam in 2015, so as you might expect, it’s still a work in progress.
 Being an online shooter, it features both PvP and cooperative PvE play, the latter being a more recent addition that wasn’t available at launch.

-All in all, with its focus on survival and with its unmistakably S.T.A.L.K.E.R.-esque design, Survarium will definitely look attractive to S.T.A.L.K.E.R. fans.
-However, the game has received very mixed reviews from players on Steam.
+All in all, with its emphasis on survival and with its unmistakably S.T.A.L.K.E.R.-esque design, Survarium will certainly look appealing to S.T.A.L.K.E.R. fans.
+However, the game has received very divided reviews from players on Steam.

-That, combined with the reality that it’s still a work in progress, means that Survarium won’t be for everyone, at least not at this developmental phase.
-But it is a free game, so you can always download it and give it a try yourself!
+That, combined with the reality that it’s still a work in progress, means that Survarium won’t be for everyone, at least not at this developmental stage.
+But it is a complimentary game, so you can always download it and give it a try yourself!

 Escape From Tarkov

 Escape From Tarkov is a new-ish game that is, much like Survarium, an online shooter that is still in development.
-The game features a gloomy atmosphere and RPG elements, both of which are very evocative of S.T.A.L.K.E.R.
+The game features a dark atmosphere and RPG elements, both of which are very reminiscent of S.T.A.L.K.E.R.
 However, there are no supernatural elements involved, and the game only features multiplayer for the time being.

-Seeing as it is still not yet a finished product, Escape From Tarkov is a bit unpolished around the edges, but there is a ton more content to be introduced in the future, including a story mode.
+Seeing as it is still not yet a completed product, Escape From Tarkov is a bit rough around the edges, but there is a ton more content to be introduced in the future, including a story mode.

-The absence of abnormalities and mutants sets it apart from S.T.A.L.K.E.R., but it’s evident that the atmosphere remains and the game is becoming a highly engaging PvP encounter right now.
+The absence of abnormalities and mutants sets it apart from S.T.A.L.K.E.R., but it’s clear that the atmosphere remains and the game is becoming a highly captivating PvP encounter right now.

 Chernobylite

 Yet another Early Access game, Chernobylite is clearly heavily influenced by S.T.A.L.K.E.R..
-However, it tones down the action and places a greater emphasis on the story, atmosphere, exploration, and uncanny horror elements.
+However, it tones down the action and places a stronger focus on the story, atmosphere, exploration, and unsettling horror elements.

-However, Chernobylite is still in development, and the biggest problem with it seems to be that it’s trying to bite off more than it can chew.
-At the moment, the game feels like a somewhat chaotic amalgamation of genres, as the developers haven’t yet found a proper balance between its survival horror, crafting, narrative, and action elements.
+However, Chernobylite is still in development, and the biggest issue with it seems to be that it’s trying to bite off more than it can chew.
+At the moment, the game feels like a somewhat disorganized amalgamation of genres, as the developers haven’t yet found a proper balance between its survival horror, crafting, narrative, and action elements.

-As such, we’d say proceed cautiously if you’re thinking about buying Chernobylite, but keep in mind that it has a lot of potential to become one of the finest S.T.A.L.K.E.R.-like games ever made.
+As such, we’d say proceed warily if you’re thinking about buying Chernobylite, but keep in mind that it has a lot of potential to become one of the greatest S.T.A.L.K.E.R.-like games ever made.

 Darkwood

-Darkwood is a top-down survival horror game, so it doesn’t precisely scream “S.T.A.L.K.E.R.” at first glance, but many who have played it can confirm just how much of a S.T.A.L.K.E.R. ambiance it incorporates.
+Darkwood is a top-down survival horror game, so it doesn’t exactly scream “S.T.A.L.K.E.R.” at first glance, but many who have played it can confirm just how much of a S.T.A.L.K.E.R. ambiance it incorporates.

-In short, Darkwood is a brilliantly executed survival horror with exceptional presentation, art style, story delivery, and environment design.
-It’s vague and unsettling, but it leaves a lasting impression.
+In short, Darkwood is a brilliantly executed survival horror with outstanding presentation, art style, story delivery, and environment design.
+It’s vague and disturbing, but it leaves a lasting impression.

 Conclusion

-So, all in all, as you can see, there really aren’t that many games that can measure up to the outstanding S.T.A.L.K.E.R.
+So, all in all, as you can see, there really aren’t that many games that can measure up to the extraordinary S.T.A.L.K.E.R.

 Some of them come close, but if you want S.T.A.L.K.E.R., you’re pretty much still stuck with the three current S.T.A.L.E.R. games and their plentiful mods, at least until S.T.A.L.K.E.R.
 2 comes out next year (ideally).

-We keep this list up-to-date so make sure to tune in now and then to stay in the know.
+We keep this list current so make sure to tune in now and then to stay in the know.